Hi there girls and boys, I hope you’re all keeping safe.

 And just to get this out there, I like girls, and girls only.
 Lezza, lesbo, (I mean come on, are you 11?), carpet muncher, dyke, whatever your expression is.
 However, as the sign says, “DYKE: We might not go down in history, but we’ll go down on your sister!”.

 I can’t make it plainer.
 Of course you’ll get the smart arses that say, “No you’re a bloke”, because I wont call them, the same way as I won’t post my image online.
 I’ll happily talk to men.
 As Jo Brand said, they’re great, as a concept.
-I have a girlfriend who currently lives in Texas, pursuing her career as a physio, but we’re happily still attached.
+I have a girlfriend who currently lives in Texas, pursuing her career as a physio and sport science instructor, but we’re happily still attached.
 There was no reason I couldn’t go with her, but we keep in touch every Saturday night via Skype, and I’m still deeply, hopelessly in lurve.
 Ellie is the only girl I’ve ever loved…I’ll be selling Anna branded vomit bags in the foyer.

 Also, I swear, quite a bit.
 Only last week I was in Tesco and said, out loud to myself, in a sort of a Tourettes moment, “These lemons are fucking expensive”.
 I may also occasionally talk about sex, and porn, and just what it takes to get my knickers off, so if language or sexual innuendo or girlie expressions of how stupid and clumsy and and inadequate I feel when I see a certain someone aren’t your thing, or you just think I’m a bloke, then you have my permission to leave.